ioccc-src/winner/1991/davidguy/README.md

 	USA				USA

-Judges' comments:

-    Make and run as follows:
+## To buil:

-	make davidguy
+        make all

+### To run

-	davidguy ip_address:server.screen
+	./davidguy ip_address:server.screen

 	where 'ip_address' in an IP address of an X server.
 For example, try:

 	    davidguy 127.0.0.1:0.0

 	Of course, may need to supply a more reasonable address.  :-)

 	Also try:

-	cp davidguy guydavid
+	    cp -f davidguy guydavid
-	guydavid 127.0.0.1:0.0
+	    ./guydavid 127.0.0.1:0.0

+## Judges' comments

     Can you determine why this makes a difference.